"island notes"

 Family Legacy: Weaving Past and Future

-In August 2022, my father called our family group chat from Samoa to inform us of a talanoaga with our extended family on his maternal grandmother’s side.
-It was decided at this talanoaga that descendants of my great grandmother, Eti Pusi Papali’i, and her siblings’ descendants would prepare for the Sooalo and Laupu’e chiefly title bestowments to be conferred in December of that year.
-Hence, my father asked if any of my five siblings (John, Dwayne, Jasma, Fagamalama, and David) and I would be prepared to take this up.
-My two siblings (Dwayne, and Fagamalama) who live in Samoa confirmed that they would not as they had just been conferred chiefly titles the month before on my father’s maternal grandfather’s Malietoa side in which my brother, Dwayne, was conferred the Seiuli title and my sister, Fagamalama, the Galumalemana title.
+In August 2022, my father contacted our family group chat from Samoa to inform us of a talanoaga held with our extended family on his maternal grandmother’s side.
+During this meeting, it was agreed that the descendants of my great‑grandmother, Eti Pusi Papali‘i, together with the descendants of her siblings, would prepare for the Sooalo and Laupu‘e chiefly title bestowments scheduled for December of that year.
+My father relayed this decision to us and asked whether any of my five siblings—John, Dwayne, Jasma, Fagamalama, and David—or I would be willing to take up one of the titles.
+Two of my siblings, Dwayne and Fagamalama, who reside in Samoa, immediately declined, having only recently received titles from my father’s maternal grandfather’s Malietoa line.
+In the preceding month, Dwayne had been bestowed the Seiuli title, and my sister, Fagamalama, had received the Galumalemana title.

 Historical Context: Understanding the Deeper Currents